-Well it’s finally here!
-Here is my tutorial for how to print on fabric using an inkjet printer and freezer paper all in the comfort of your own home.
+Here is a video tutorial for how to print on fabric using an inkjet printer and freezer paper all in the comfort of your own home.
 I’ve almost perfected my process for this and am very excited to share it with you all today.
 Below you will find my step by step video instructions for how to print onto fabric which also has an extra tip for helping that fabric retain more of the ink after it has been washed in the washing machine.
-Scroll down past the video if you want to see a list of what you will need along with some notes.
-Also look for the button to download the Project PDF from my

 What You Will Need to Print on Fabric at Home

 - 100% cotton fabric

 - Freezer Paper

 - Inkjet Printer (

 I am using an Epson XP-410) Update 30th Sept.
 2017 – I have upgraded my inkjet printer to an Epson XP 440

 - Pigment Basked Ink for your Inkjet Printer (I use the Epson Durabrite ink but be sure to get the right ink for your printer) See note about pigment based inks down a bit further

 - Sharp cutting tools (scissors or rotary cutter, ruler and cutting mat)

 - Ironing board